 The Windward Retreat Center is a place to gather and seek insights, experiences, and renewal.
-It is sponsored and operated by an independent religious and educational non-profit in a manner consistent with the traditions, testimonies, faith and practice of the Religious Society of Friends (the Quakers).
+It is sponsored and operated by an independent religious and educational non-profit.
 We welcome all who share Friends’ values of peace, equality, and social justice.

 We are a self-service retreat center located on four acres of tropical rainforest near the small beach village of Kaaawa, which in turn is surrounded by 10,000 acres of mountains and valleys along the windward (north-east) coast of the island of Oahu.
 It is an area of amazing sunrises and beaches, breathtaking beauty, and surroundings conducive to reflection and renewal.

-The retreat center offers the perfect peaceful affirming environment for groups looking to hold retreats, small conferences, forums, workshops, meetings, celebrations, or a place to reflect and renew.
+As part of our mission we share our facility with Friends' and families looking to hold family retreats, forums, workshops, meetings, celebrations, small conferences, or a place to reflect and renew.
 We have welcomed non-profits, social service, educational, faith-based, and family and personal retreats.
 We've hosted everything from three-hour meditation sessions, to one-day workshops, to week-long family retreats, to 28-day yoga retreats.
-Separate rooms and a warming kitchen allow for small or large meetings, and the grounds provide a contemplative environment for groups or individuals.
+The grounds provide a contemplative environment for groups or individuals.
 We can host overnight groups up to ten and workshops up to forty.
 Each group has exclusive use of the center and it’s grounds for their stay.

 Our center is newly built with wood floors, high ceilings, and tropical touches.
 The central meeting room has a 13-foot-high wall of glass with sliding doors that open to the lush jungle, bird songs, and the rhythm of the near-by ocean.
 Art on the walls includes contributions from artists that have stayed at the center.
 The large deck is where folks seem to gather in the evenings.